kchmck/hektor/readme.md

     100.42 megabytes are remaining.

 Hektor works through the use of periodically recorded ‘snapshots’.
-Each snapshot contains the time it was recorded, along with usage numbers extracted from the modem.
+Each snapshot contains the time it was recorded, along with upload and download numbers extracted from the modem.
 Using a list of these snapshots, hektor can calculate a (rough) rolling usage estimate based on the amount of data transferred and refilled between each recording.
 The following sections describe how to get hektor up and running on your system.

 [fair access policy]: http://customercare.myhughesnet.com/fap_faqs.htm